-Whole Effluent Toxicity (WET) testing, as prescribed in 40 CFR 136.3 - Identifications of test procedures, shall be completed within the first 180 days from the effective date of coverage.
-New operations shall perform these tests for three (3) consecutive months using two appropriate species, while existing operations shall perform these tests once.
+WET testing will be required if the permittee is not in compliance with any of the numerical effluent limits for Benzene, Ethylbenzene, Toluene, Xylene or Lead, as described in part 4 of this permit during the first year of permit coverage.
+If an exceedance of any effluent limitation is reported, WET testing shall commence within 180 days from the date an exceedance is reported.
+WET tests shall be performed for three (3) consecutive months using two appropriate species.
 If toxicity is determined in any of these tests, annual testing will be required for the duration of the permit.
 If toxicity is not demonstrated, annual testing will not be required.

 At the end of the initial WET testing period it is the responsibility of the permittee to notify the division of their results and to request either removal of the WET testing requirement or an annual testing frequency, based on their results.
-Requests should include the permit tracking number assigned, as shown on the Notice of Coverage, and should be submitted to the following address: UST NOI Processing Tennessee Division of Water Resources Tennessee Tower, 11th Floor 312 Rosa L. Parks Ave.
+Requests should include the permit tracking number assigned, as shown on the Notice of Coverage, and should be submitted to the following address:

+UST NOI Processing Tennessee Division of Water Resources Tennessee Tower, 11th Floor 312 Rosa L. Parks Ave.
 Nashville, TN 37243